UCSB-CS56-F16/F16-lab04/README.md

 This is sample output from the program [src/edu/ucsb/cs56/drawings/pconrad/simple/PictureViewer.java](https://github.com/UCSB-CS56-F16/F16-lab04/blob/master/src/edu/ucsb/cs56/drawings/pconrad/simple/PictureViewer.java).

-It shows code that was drawn by [F16-lab04/src/edu/ucsb/cs56/drawings/pconrad/simple/PictureComponent.java](https://github.com/UCSB-CS56-F16/F16-lab04/blob/master/src/edu/ucsb/cs56/drawings/pconrad/simple/PictureComponent.java), which draws a simple House, and an incomplete snowman.
+It shows code that was drawn by:
+[edu.ucsb.cs56.drawings.pconrad.simple.PictureComponent](https://github.com/UCSB-CS56-F16/F16-lab04/blob/master/src/edu/ucsb/cs56/drawings/pconrad/simple/PictureComponent.java).
+This code draws a simple house, and an incomplete snowman.

-One of your "warmup exercises" is to try to complete your own version of this snowman (or, if you prefer, "person of snow".)
+One of your "warmup exercises" for the lab is to try to complete your own version of this snowman (or, if you prefer, "person of snow".)
+This requires you to understand the Circle class which is in that same directory, and is just a simple wrapper around the built-in Ellipse2D class provided by that Java libraries.

 ## Showing examples of three drawings from each of  two  student submissions: